 Shawn Brumby received her Master of Science in Child, Adolescent and Family Mental Health at London Metropolitan University, UK (2010), and her Bachelor of Arts in Honours Psychology at Wilfrid Laurier University (2006).
 As a psychometrist for the Child Development Program, her primary role is to conduct psychological and developmental assessments for the Communication, Learning, and Behaviour team, and the Neuromotor team.
-Her previous experience includes coordinating and providing behavioural interventions for children with autism.
+Her previous experience includes coordinating and providing behavioural interventions for children with Autism.

-Dr. Brianne Drouillard, (Supervisor, CLBT and Facing Your Fears Teams)
+Dr. Brianne Drouillard, (Supervisor, CLBT Team)

 Brianne Drouillard received her Ph.D. in Clinical Child Psychology from the University of Windsor in 2019 following the completion of her internship at Holland Bloorview.
-Her role as psychologist (supervised practice) at Holland Bloorview currently involves psychological and developmental assessments of young children with autism spectrum disorders (ASD) and/or developmental delays at the Eglinton West Satellite Clinic.
+Her role as psychologist at Holland Bloorview currently involves psychological and developmental assessments of young children with Autism Spectrum Disorders (ASD) and/or developmental delays.
 Brianne has undergone focused training in the Autism Diagnostic Observation Schedule (ADOS-2) and has achieved reliability in administering all 4 modules.
-Brianne also co-leads the Facing Your Fears cognitive-behavioural therapy (CBT) group for children and adolescents with ASD and anxiety and provides individualized CBT for children.